Bruce Ackerman

-Bruce Arnold Ackerman (born August 19, 1943) is an American constitutional law scholar.
-He is a Sterling Professor at Yale Law School.
+Bruce Arnold Ackerman (born August 19, 1943) is an American legal scholar who serves as a Sterling Professor at Yale Law School.
 In 2010, he was named by Foreign Policy magazine to its list of top global thinkers.
-Ackerman was also among the unranked bottom 40 in the 2020 Prospect list of the top 50 thinkers for the COVID-19 era.
+Ackerman was also identified as one of the top 50 thinkers of the COVID-19 era by Prospect.

-Biography
+Early life and education

+Ackerman was born in New York City on August 19, 1943 to Jewish parents whose families had fled Eastern Europe in previous decades to escape antisemitic pogroms.
+He grew up in the Bronx, graduating from the Bronx High School of Science.
+He went on to earn a Bachelor of Arts, summa cum laude, from Harvard University in 1964, followed by a Bachelor of Laws (equivalent to a Juris Doctor) degree from Yale Law School in 1967.